-3. Cardiopulmonary Resuscitation (CPR) Equipment and Care
+4. Cardiopulmonary Resuscitation (CPR) Equipment and Care

 - a.
-Maintain a supply of cardiopulmonary resuscitation (CPR) mouth piece devices in the Health Center. - In addition, pocket masks, resuscitation bags, or other ventilation devices should be provided in strategic locations. - b.
-Provide cardiopulmonary resuscitation (CPR) mouthpiece devices for use in resuscitation to employees certified in CPR. - c.
-Sterilize nondisposable ventilation bag/mask. - Disassemble bags. - Soak in disinfecting solution of chlorine for 30 minutes. - Rinse, and allow to air dry.
+Maintain a supply of cardiopulmonary resuscitation (CPR) mouth piece devices in the Health Center. - b.
+In addition, pocket masks, resuscitation bags, or other ventilation devices should be provided in strategic locations. - c.
+Provide cardiopulmonary resuscitation (CPR) mouthpiece devices for use in resuscitation to employees certified in CPR. - d.
+Sterilize non-disposable ventilation bag/mask. - Disassemble bags. - Soak in disinfecting solution of chlorine for 30 minutes. - Rinse, and allow to air dry.

-4. Disinfection Process
+5. Disinfection Process

 - a.
 Clean and disinfect all surfaces immediately after contact with blood or potentially infectious material.
 The Medical Waste Management Act requires thorough washing and decontamination through rinsing and/or immersion of surfaces and/or articles in hypochlorite solution with 500 ppm available chlorine, or other effective disinfectants.

 - Wear appropriate PPE (e.g. gloves)

-- Use disposable cloth for cleaning.
+- · Use disposable cloth for cleaning.

 - Place all used material into a properly labeled "Biohazard" bag.

 - Wash hands.

-NOTE: Use only gloves that are appropriate for the task (e.g. latex, vinyl, etc.)
+NOTE: Use only gloves that are appropriate for the task (e.g. nitrile, vinyl, etc.)

 - b.
 Disinfect, on a routine basis, all cans or receptacles intended for reuse which have potential of becoming contaminated with blood or other body fluids. - c.
-Use heavy-duty latex gloves for disinfecting blood spills or potential infectious bodily fluids. - d.
-Dispose of gloves in infectious waste container (see Part III of this Plan for information on disposal of (infectious waste). - e.
-Wash hands with microbacterial soap after removing gloves.
+Use appropriate gloves for disinfecting blood spills or potential infectious bodily fluids. - d.
+Dispose of all potentially contaminated PPE and other contaminated materials in infectious waste container (see Part III of this Plan for information on disposal of (infectious waste). - e.
+Wash hands with antibacterial soap after removing gloves.

-5. Disposal of Infectious Waste
+6. Disposal of Infectious Waste